-- 3. The following newer Case definitions for pediatric TB patients will be incorporated in the RNTCP manuals. - a.
-Failure to respond: A case of pediatric TB who fails to have bacteriological conversion to negative status or fails to respond clinically / or deteriorates after 12 weeks of compliant intensive phase shall be deemed to have failed response provided alternative diagnoses/ reasons for nonresponse have been ruled out. - b.
-Relapse: A case of pediatric TB declared cured/completed therapy in past and has (clinical or bacteriological) evidence of recurrence. - c.
-Treatment after default: A case of pediatric TB who has taken treatment for at least 4 weeks and comes after interruption of treatment for 2 months or more and has active disease (clinical or bacteriological). - d.
-For programmatic purposes of reporting, all types of retreatment cases where bacteriological evidence could not be demonstrated but decision to treat again was taken on clinical grounds would continue to be recorded and reported as "OTHERS" for surveillance purposes.
+- 3. Case definitions for pediatric patients were discussed and it was agreed that following definitions will be incorporated in the RNTCP manuals. - a.
+Failure to respond: A case of pediatric TB who fails to have bacteriological conversion to negative status or fails to respond clinically / or deteriorates after 12 weeks of compliant intensive phase shall be deemed to have failed response provided alternative diagnoses/ reasons for nonresponse have been ruled out. - Relapse: A case of pediatric TB declared cured/completed therapy in past and has (clinical or bacteriological)evidenceof recurrence. - c.
+Treatment after default: A case of pediatric TB who has taken treatment for at least 4 weeks and comes after interruption of treatment for 2 months or more and has active disease (clinical or bacteriological).